docs community resources blog github

 Check out the builder documentation for details on builders.

 1. Clone the builder you want to use, and modify the builder.toml file.
-For example, if you have built a custom stack based off of the Paketo Full stack, you will want to add it to the Full builder builder.toml file.
+For example, if you have built a custom stack based off of the Paketo Jammy Tiny stack, you will want to add it to the Jammy Tiny builder builder.toml file.
 Modify the bottom [stack] section to point to the registry location of the build and run images you have pushed to a registry.
 The id should match the stack ID if you specified one in the Dockerfile, or in the base image you used.
-It will be io.buildpacks.stacks.bionic if your base image was one of the CNB stack images.
-This ID implies compatibility with the official io.buildpacks.stacks.bionic stack.
+It will be something along the lines of io.buildpacks.stacks.jammy (or io.buildpacks.stacks.jammy.tiny if using Tiny stack).
+This ID implies compatibility with the official Paketo stack with that label.

 2. Create the builder with the pack CLI.